 GAN is run by its values, and if a team member’s values don’t align with that of the company, it’s okay to leave.
 Actually, it’s probably good to leave sooner rather than later because you won’t be happy and neither will the company.
 There will be a disconnect between how you want to do work and how the company wants you to do your work while at GAN.

 We will have team members leave our company with dignity, grace, and appreciation.

 Whenever someone leaves our team to move onto their next opportunity, they will leave knowing that we deeply appreciate the work they’ve done for us and who they now get to go become.
 We will throw a party for them, share how much we appreciate their time at GAN, and tell them the ways they helped make GAN a better place.

-It’s easy for a team to get siloed, where we start to believe that it doesn’t matter how we treat another team member’s clients.
-At GAN, we will welcome every new client to the GAN family as a team, showing them how much we value them coming into the GAN Community.
+At GAN, we will welcome every new client to the GAN family with at least one executive team member present and bring in as much of the team to welcome the new member as we can, showing them how much we value them coming into the GAN Community.